-An aromantic identity refers to people that don’t experience romantic attraction to anyone.
+An aromantic identity refers to people who don’t experience romantic attraction to anyone.
 While aromantic people don’t experience romantic attraction to sexual partners, that doesn’t mean they can’t engage in romantic relationships.

 If you are part of the aromantic community, you can still experience everything straight, gay, or bisexual people derive from relationships.
 You can develop a significant relationship with someone, get married, have kids, and raise a happy family.

-If you can’t develop a romantic or sexual attraction to someone unless you know they are attracted to you, you might be a reciprosexal.
+If you can’t develop a romantic or sexual attraction to someone unless you know they are attracted to you, you might be reciprocal.

 Understanding your asexuality